tmastersmart/pi-talk/README.md

 If you need sounds just about any sound you can find online will work. see   https://soundbible.com/tags-dog-bark.html

+Update:
+Now supports changing GPIO states to switch relays.
+Caution be sure you know what your doing. if you dont want to use keep GPIO set to 0 to disable.
+Valid settings for switch or button 1 are 1,7,8,9,10,11,14,15,16,18,22,23,24,25 Any thoughts on which pins you need is welcome.
+More work will be done on this

 For copyright reasions do mp3s included....